chipmanj/SeqSGPV/examples/one-arm-bernoulli/README.md

-Phase II, single arm bernoulli outcomes
+one arm, bernoulli outcomes
 ================

-## Phase II, single arm bernoulli outcomes
+## Context

-A prostate cancer trial is designed to assess the margin status (an immediate outcome) following a novel surgery technique.
+A prostate cancer trial is designed to assess an immediate outcome following a novel surgery technique.
+Let $\pi$ be the probability of success.
+The standard of care has a success rate of $\pi=0.20$.
+A minimally scientifically meaningful effect is $\pi = 0.40$.

-H0: prob success $\le$ 0.2
-H1: prob success \> 0.2
+For this early phase study, the clinician deems success probabilities less than 0.225 as essentially equivalent or worse than the standard of care (i.e. ROWPE).

-The investigators says the study can afford up to 40 participants and wants to know the design-based average sample size, Type I error, and Power across a range of treatment effects.
+The investigators says the study can afford up to 40 participants and wants to know the design-based average sample size, Type I error, and power across a range of treatment effects.
 The investigator wishes to use repeated 95% credible intervals with a Beta(0.005, 0.005) prior on the success probability.

-For this early phase study, the clinician deems success probabilities less than 0.225 as essentially equivalent or worse than the null hypothesis (i.e. ROWPE).
-The minimal scientifically meaningful effect (i.e. ROME boundary) is 0.4.

 As a secondary outcome, the investigator is interested in 3m quality of life.
 Before measuring a single patient’s outcome, an additional 5-10